Fiat All-Electric 500 Review

 You probably don’t need much introduction to the Fiat 500.
 After all, it’s been around since 2007 and has sold over 2 million examples.
 There’s almost certainly one parked at a jaunty angle in your neighbourhood, looking eye-catchingly brilliant despite bearing a decade’s worth of scars.

-So it is no small matter that you are looking at an all-new one.
-Along with a fresh body and underpinnings it has new propulsion, with power for the New 500 coming from either a 24kWh or 42kWh lithium-ion battery that powers a 94 or 117bhp (87kW) or electric motor.
+So, it is no small matter that you are looking at the all-new, All-Electric 500 one.
+Along with a fresh body and underpinnings it has new propulsion, with power for the electric 500 coming from either a 24kWh or 42kWh lithium-ion battery.
+But can it compete with newer rivals like the Renault 5, Mini Cooper SE and Hyundai Inster?
+Click through our multi-page review, to find out.

 ADVERTISEMENT

-The New 500 might look like a facelift of the previous car, but it's a completely new car on an all-new platform.
-Thanks to a 60mm increase in length and width, it looks a more imposing car and the design team have done a fantastic job with the detailing and overall look.
+The Fiat 500 electric gets two battery pack options, as well as a choice of hatch or cabrio body styles and three trim levels.
+It might look like a facelift of the previous car, but when it was introduced in 2022, it was a completely new car on an all-new platform.
+Thanks to a 60mm increase in length and width, it looks more imposing than its super-successful predecessor, and the design team have done a fantastic job with the detailing and overall look.

-Range for the bigger 42kWh version is an impressive 203 miles, which rather embarrasses the likes of the similarly dinky Honda e and MINI Electric.
-Rapid charging can be done at up to 85kW (42kWh battery only), which is allows faster than average top-ups - it works out at a 20-80% zap in around 30 minutes.
+WLTP range for the 118bhp Fiat 500e 42kWh is 199 miles, which isn't bad at all for such a dinky battery, but it's worth noting that the Renault 5 E-Tech and electric Mini Cooper both go further to a charge.
+Rapid charging can be done at up to 85kW (42kWh battery only), which works out at a 10-80% zap in around 30 minutes.

-Fans of the existing 500 will be pleased to hear that it’s not going away; it’ll remain on sale alongside the New 500 (we really wish they’d called it 500e, as the badging on the car suggests) for the foreseeable future, offering a petrol version for those not ready to go fully electric just yet.
-However, those wanting to get all the benefits of the New 500 with a petrol engine will be disappointed, as Fiat has confirmed that it will be electric-only.
+Fans of the existing 500 will be pleased to hear that it’s not going away; it’ll remain on sale alongside the All-Electric 500 for the foreseeable future, offering a mild hybrid petrol version for those not ready to go fully electric just yet.

 ADVERTISEMENT